littlepham/Adverse-Food-Effects/README.md

--Split the symptoms and create a hierarchical column (value counts) -Value counts for the symptoms (is the data skewed towards anything) -Check the distribution of each variable (including outcomes) -Make predictions/analyses based on trends that we see in this data
+-Split the symptoms and create a hierarchical column (value counts) -Value counts for the symptoms (is the data skewed towards anything) -Check the distribution of each variable (including outcomes) -Range of the reported date and the enter date
+-Make predictions/analyses based on trends that we see in this data

 August 3rd (Exploratory Analysis):